Personal Care Heresies

 I went two months using no shampoo, though I did get my hair wet when I took a daily shower.
 The first week I felt my hair was a greasy mess and didn’t feel good.
 After around a week things stabilized.
 My hair no longer felt greasy and looked fine.
 I asked several people if they noticed a change in my hair.
 No one had.
 While my hair didn’t feel greasy, I noticed that it felt “heavier” than when I used shampoo.
 After several months I went back to using shampoo because I enjoyed the activity of washing my hair and I preferred the “lighter feel” after I used shampoo on my hair.
 Note: hair care products are critical if you regularly using a chlorine swimming pool.
 The chlorine is extremely damaging to hair, you should use a shampoo formulate for swimmers.

-For the last year I have been a 100 sense body bar as my all-in-one soap/shampoo/shaving cream and found it works well.
-One of my experiments was getting my hair cut, and then using the body bar on one side of my head, and Aveda products on the other side.
+For several years I have used 100 sense body bar as my all-in-one soap/shampoo/shaving cream and found it works well.
+One of my experiments was getting my hair cut, and then using the body bar on one side of my head, and Aveda products made for my hair type on the other side.
 After two months I asked a couple of hair professionals if they noticed a different.
 They indicated that both sides were “healthy”.
-One didn’t think there was any difference the other had a very slight preference for the side using Aveda.
-For now I am continuing to use the bar because it’s more convenient and I haven’t used it up yet.
+One didn’t think there was any difference, the other had a very slight preference for the side using Aveda.
 The 100 sense bars lasts around 1/2 a year when I use it for everything and I don’t have a plastic container to recycle.
-I plan to try less expensive bars in the future.
+I have tried some less expensive bars, but so far I like the 100 sense bar the best and find it’s worth the price for the simplicity it gives me.

 Body Wash / Soap